BuraYilmaz57/mail_server/README.md

 ## Description
-This is a React based email project, which the users can currently log in, register as a user (stored in our database where passwords are encrypted), send/recieve emails (stored in our database), view their inbox.
+This is a React based email project, which the users can currently log in, register as a user (stored in our database where passwords are encrypted), send/recieve/delete emails (stored in our database), view their inbox/sent mails.

 ## Technologies
 - Frontend: React, TailwindCSS